 I’ve been involved in environmental activism and policy making since 2007.

-Nationally I am on the steering groups of Stop Climate Chaos, a coalition of civil society organizations campaigning to ensure Ireland does its fair share to tackle the causes and consequences of climate change and the Environmental Pillar, the environmental social partner made up of Non Governmental Organisations.
+Nationally I am on the steering group of the Environmental Pillar, the environmental social partner made up of Non Governmental Organisations.
 I am involved with Transition Ireland and Northern Ireland where I coordinated the People’s Energy Charter.
 I’m a member of Feasta, Foundation for the Economics of Sustainability and An Taisces Climate Change Committee.
 These have given me an amazing insight into national policy making and governance first hand.
 I was also a member of the National Economic and Social Council and the National Advisory Groups on PPNs.
 As well as catalysing Laois and Clare environmental networks I am a cofounder of Futureproof Clare and am involved with Extinction Rebellion.

 I began to work collaboratively on sustainable community development when I discovered the Transition Network in 2007.
 I joined a local transition group and we basically went from turning sustainable development ideas into community projects.
 Some projects succeeded while others did not.
 I learned a LOT about community development and participation through training and experience.
 I noticed that many attempts to bring projects to life are blocked by bureaucracy resulting in fatigue and withdrawal by people from participating.
 Creative, insightful, brilliant people with amazing ideas are beaten down by the system.
 I’ve done the courses and it’s really the government that gets in the way.